yorickpeterse/ruby-lint/README.md

 The following Ruby implementations/versions are officially supported:

-* Ruby 1.9.3 or 2.0 and newer
+* MRI 1.9.3 and newer
-* Rubinius head running in 1.9 mode
+* Rubinius 2.0 and newer
-* Jruby head running in 1.9 mode
+* Jruby 1.7 and newer

 Ruby implementations running a 1.8 based version of Ruby are not supported.